markwomack/TaskManager/README.md

 and each executed at its own period.
 So, you could have a task that records a sensor value every 100 milliseconds and another task that prints out the current value every second.</p>
-<p>Because almost every Arduino sketch uses a blinking LED to indicate it is running
+<p>Because almost every Arduino sketch I write uses a blinking LED to indicate it is
-normally, a BlinkTest class is provided.
-You can create instances of BlinkTest and add them to the TaskManager to blink at any period you want.
-You can have it use the LED_BUILTIN LED or you can specify a different pin.
-Blinking is so common, that the TaskManager has one built into it so you can avoid creating a BlinkTest instance all the time.</p>
+running normally, a BlinkTest class is provided.
+You can create instances of BlinkTask and add them to the TaskManager to blink at any period you want.
+You can have it use the LED_BUILTIN LED by default or you can specify a different pin.
+Blinking is so common, that the TaskManager has a method to add a BlinkTask built into it so you can avoid creating a BlinkTask instance all the time.</p>
 <p>Sometimes you may want to control the execution of the sketch, controlling when it
 starts, and stopping it when needed.
 The TaskManager can be configured to monitor a momentary push button on a designated pin.
 And when the button is pressed the task manager will be started.
 When it is pressed again the task manager will be stopped.</p>
-<p>The TaskManager can be started and stopped via a button as described above, or
+<p>The TaskManager can be started and stopped via a button as described above.
+When
-programmatically in the sketch code.
-In either case, there will be times with the task manager is idle.
+this is the case, there will be times with the task manager is idle.
 An idle task can be added to the task manager that will executed only when the task manager is idle, and at a specified period.
-So, you could have an instance of a BlinkTask as the idle task that blinks at a faster rate than a BlinkTask you have installed and running when the task manager is running.
-Easy feedback for when the task manager is executing or idle.</p>
+So, you could have an instance of a BlinkTask as the idle task that blinks at a faster rate than a BlinkTask you have installed when the task manaer is running.
+Easy feedback to indicate when the taskmanager is executing or idle.
+But you can use the idle task mechanism to do more complicated tasks.
+For example, you might have a sensor that monitors battery charge and update a display.</p>

 ### Task class
 The Task class is a simple method with just four methods.
 It is not required to